-In Texas Prisons, guards are notorious for beating, killing, and harassing prisoners.
+In Texas Prisons, guards are notorious for beating, killing, harassing — and sometimes even gassing — prisoners.
 They also set up prisoners to be attacked by other prisoners while handcuffed from behind, and they’re even known to assist prisoners in committing suicide, even when the prisoner has no intentions of doing such thing.

 These cruel practices are so common in solitary confinement, and the grievance system is so inadequate, that many prisoners don’t bother to file complaints against staff.
 But when prison guards deny a prisoner his meals (which is common) or steal their personal property (also common) these prisoners resort to violence to protect their rights.